 - 2014 Forecasted Corn Yields Based on Sept.
 12 Hybrid-Maize Model Simulations.
 Median forecasted yields at 25 irrigated and dryland sites have changed little since the Aug.
 30 forecast and are still predicted to be above average at most of the 25 Corn Belt sites studied.
-At this point in the season, the authors expect these forecasts to be very indicative except in areas with a high

 - Multiple Herbicide-Resistant Weeds and Challenges Ahead.
 As herbicide resistance builds, more and more "super" plants have been identified with resistance to multiple chemicals.
 A herbicide chart can aid in identifying chemical groups.

 - Done Irrigating?
 Don't Forget To Remove Your Soil Moisture Sensors.
 Post-irrigation, pre-harvest is the perfect time to pull, clean, and maintain your sensors before storing them away for next year.
 See these tips for making it easier.